Rudolf Berghammer

-Rudolf Berghammer (born 1952 in Oberndorf, Germany) is a German mathematician who works in computer science.
+Rudolf Berghammer (Born in 1952, Oberndorf, Bavaria, Germany) is a German mathematician who works in computer science.

 Life

 Rudolf Berghammer worked as an electrician at the Farbwerke Hoechst, Kelheim, from 1966 until 1970.
-He began studying Mathematics and Computer Science in 1973 at TU München.
+He began studying Mathematics and Computer Science in 1973 at the Technical University of Munich (TUM).
 His academic teachers were Friedrich L. Bauer, Klaus Samelson, Gottfried Tinhofer, and Gunther Schmidt.
-After obtaining his diploma in 1979, he started working as an assistant mainly to Gunther Schmidt and Friedrich L. Bauer at TU München where he obtained his award-winning Ph.D. in 1984.
-From 1988 on, he worked as an assistant to Gunther Schmidt at the Faculty for Computer Science of the Universität der Bundeswehr München, where he finally got his habilitation in 1990.
-Since 1993 he is a professor for Computer-aided Program Development at the Department of Computer Science at the University of Kiel.
+After obtaining his diploma in 1979, he started working as an assistant mainly to Gunther Schmidt and Friedrich L. Bauer at TUM where he obtained his award-winning Ph.D. in 1984.
+From 1988 on, he worked as an assistant to Gunther Schmidt at the Faculty for Computer Science of the University of the Bundeswehr Munich, where he finally got his habilitation in 1990.
+Since 1993, he is a professor for Computer-aided Program Development at the Department of Computer Science at Kiel University.

 Work

 For many years he has served as head of the steering committee of the international RAMiCS conference series (formerly termed RelMiCS).

 Rudolf Berghammer is known for his work in relational mathematics, or Formal Methods of Programming, Semantics, Relational Methods in Computer Science.
 He developed the RelView system for the manipulation and visualisation of relations and relational programming.

-For instance, in 2019 he was coauthor of "Cryptomorphic topological structures: a computational relation algebraic approach".
+For instance, in 2019, he was coauthor of "Cryptomorphic topological structures: a computational relation algebraic approach".

 This work relates the classical neighborhood system approach to topology to closure operators, kernel operators, and Aumann contact relations.
 The formulation of one approach to another is done with calculus of relations.
 The article notes the contributions of RelView experiments with finite topologies, for instance for a set with seven elements, 9,535,241 topologies are tested. (see § 9).

 Personal

-One of his hobbies is mountaineering.
+One of Berghammer's hobbies is mountaineering.
 In his youth he climbed Ortler or Piz Bernina and other noted summits.
-He is an active climber spending several days in the alps every year.
-Furthermore he is an enthusiastic sailor owning a own sailing vessel in the baltic sea.
+He actively spends several days climbing in the alps every year.
+Furthermore, he is a sailor who owns a sailing vessel in the Baltic Sea.